Loading...

 Your long-stay visa is valid for up to one year.
 If your studies are longer than this, you’ll need to extend your visa by applying for a Carte de Séjour, or official residence permit.
 You can do this up to three months before your initial visa expires.

-What is the Average Cost of Living for Students in France?
+What is the average cost of living for students in France?

-The most expensive French city is undoubtedly Paris; however, the city is also home to some of the best places to study in France, so you might have to weigh up your ideal business school against your budget.
+The most expensive French city is undoubtedly Paris; but the city is also home to some of the best places to study in France, so you might have to weigh up your ideal business school against your budget.

 Rent will also vary considerably depending on whether you’re in university halls of residence (called CROUS in France) or renting privately.
-Monthly rent for a room in a CROUS residence can cost around €400 in Paris or €200 in smaller French cities.
+Monthly rent for a room in a CROUS residence can cost 450 to 550 euros in Paris and 280 to 380 euros in smaller French cities.

-If you’re planning on traveling around France during your stay, it’s also worth picking up an Advantage Jeune card, which costs €49 and gives anyone aged between 12 and 27 years old a 30% discount on intercity and national trains in France.
+If you’re planning on traveling around France during your stay, it’s also worth picking up an Advantage Jeune card, which costs 49 euros and gives anyone aged between 12 and 27 years old a 30% discount on intercity and national trains in France.

 To give you an idea of how expensive studying in France might be, here are some approximate figures for monthly costs and bills:

-Restaurant meal: €10-€25
+• Restaurant meal: 10-25 euros

-Gym membership: €35
+• Gym membership: 20-50 euros

-Data gathered from numbeo.com, universityliving.com
+Data gathered from numbeo.com, universityliving.com and colonies

-What are the Tuition Fees for International Students in France?
+What are the tuition fees for international students in France?

-A bachelor’s degree, for example, can cost between €3,000 and €11,000 (US$3,500-US$13,000) per year, depending on your country of citizenship and if you attend a public or private university.
-A master’s degree can cost between €3,000 and €24,000 (approximately US$3,500 to US$28,000) per year.
+A bachelor’s degree, for example, can cost between 2,895 and 18,000+ euros (approximately US$3,336-US$20,000+) per year, depending on your country of citizenship and if you attend a public or private university.
+A master’s degree can cost between 4,000 euros at a public university and 30,000+ euros (approximately US$4,600 to US$34,500+) at private institutions per year.

-However, if you’re aiming for one of the top-ranked Master’s in Management in France, expect to pay more than average for tuition.
-Fees for the Master in Management at HEC Paris total €55,800 (approximately US$65,300), while the same program at ESSEC Business School costs €40,000 (approximately US$48,000).
+If you’re aiming for one of the top-ranked Master in Management in France, expect to pay more than average for tuition.
+Fees for the Master in Management at HEC Paris total 57,700 euros (approximately US$66,480), while the same program at ESSEC Business School costs from 42,170 euros (approximately US$48,600).

 The typical cost of an MBA degree is much higher, and the same goes for French business schools.
-For example, France’s top-ranked program at INSEAD costs €107,600 (US$126,000).
+For example, France’s top-ranked program at INSEAD costs 109,860 euros (approximately US$126,500).

-What Scholarships are Available for International Students in France?
+What scholarships are available for international students in France?

 If you’ll need assistance with funding the cost of your business degree, then there are lots of options available.
 When it comes to French scholarships, the first place to check is the French Ministry of Higher Education.

 If you fail to get a French government scholarship, there are options for loans.
-Students from France and the European Economic Area (EEA) can apply for a low-interest loan from a French bank, borrowing up to €20,000.
+Students from France and the European Economic Area (EEA) can apply for a low-interest loan from a French bank, borrowing up to 20,000 euros (approximately US$23,000).
 If you’re ineligible, there are also third-party companies offering loans to international students in France, including Prodigy Finance.

-TL;DR: How to Study Abroad in France
+TL;DR: How to study abroad in France

-France attracts more than 430,000 international students each year with its world-class education, culture, and lifestyle.
+• France attracts more than 443,000 international students each year with its world-class education, culture, and lifestyle.

 Article Page Related Articles